-- Reduce the width of Leicester Street from 31 metres to 5 metres to expand the park and maintain northbound traffic only including essential bus services - creating a road within a park. - Reduce speed limit to 40 km/h. - Design and build a dedicated bicycle lane. - Ensure the new road can be easily crossed by pedestrians. - Design and create spaces for a new generation of park and street trees including smaller, more intimate lawn and garden spaces that are connected to the expanded central lawn. - Incorporate water sensitive urban design for street tree planting and new garden beds where possible to improve storm water quality and increase permeability. - Design and construct loading and drop-off parking zones where required, close to the Grattan Street and Pelham Street intersections. - Remove the roundabout at the Pelham and Leicester Street intersection.
+- Reduce the width of Leicester Street from 31 metres to 5 metres to expand the park and maintain northbound traffic only including essential bus services - creating a road within a park. - Reduce speed limit to 40 km/h. - Provide for bicycle connectivity. - Ensure the new road can be easily crossed by pedestrians. - Design and create spaces for a new generation of park and street trees including smaller, more intimate lawn and garden spaces that are connected to the expanded central lawn. - Incorporate water sensitive urban design for street tree planting and new garden beds where possible to improve stormwater quality and increase permeability. - Design and construct loading and drop-off parking zones where required, close to the Grattan Street and Pelham Street intersections. - Remove the roundabout at the Pelham and Leicester Street intersection. - Plan for future pedestrian crossing points following construction of Parkville Station.